-- (a) within five (5) calendar days after service of a notice of violation, the alleged violator shall submit written information about the violation and any corrective measures undertaken to Council.
-The Council shall consider any information so submitted in determining the facts surrounding the violation and the amount of the civil fine; - (b) the Council shall serve a copy of the proposed assessment on the alleged violator within ten (10) calendar days after the notice of violation was issued, when practicable; and - (c) the Council may review and reassess any civil fine if necessary to consider facts that were not reasonably available on the date of issuance of the proposed assessment.
+- (a) within five (5) calendar days after service of a notice of violation, the alleged violator shall submit written information about the violation and any corrective measures undertaken to the Gaming Commission.
+The Gaming Commission shall consider any information so submitted in determining the facts surrounding the violation and the amount of the civil fine; - (b) the Gaming Commission shall serve a copy of the proposed assessment on the alleged violator within ten (10) calendar days after the notice of violation was issued, when practicable; and - (c) the Gaming Commission may review and reassess any civil fine if necessary to consider facts that were not reasonably available on the date of issuance of the proposed assessment.

-§ 19 - 4.
+20-3.
 Final assessment:

-- (a) if the alleged violator fails to request a hearing as provided in § 21 of this Ordinance, the proposed civil fine assessment shall become a final order of the Council; - (b) civil fines assessed under this Section shall be paid by the person assessed and shall not be treated as an operating expense of the gaming operation; and - (c) the Council shall transfer civil fines paid under this Ordinance to the Secretary-Treasurer of the Tribe for deposit into the Tribal Treasury.
+- (a) if the alleged violator fails to request a hearing as provided in } 21 of this Ordinance, the proposed civil fine assessment shall become a final order of the Gaming Commission; - (b) civil fines assessed under this Section shall be paid by the person assessed and shall not be treated as an operating expense of the gaming operation; and - (c) the Gaming Commission shall transfer civil fines paid under this Ordinance to the Treasurer of the Tribe for deposit into the Tribal Treasury.

-SECTION 20 - ENFORCEMENT
+SECTION 21 - ENFORCEMENT

-- § 20 1.
-The Council shall take any one or a combination of the following actions with respect to any person who violates any provision of this Ordinance: - (a) suspend or revoke any gaming license issued by Council; or - (b) bring an action in a court of competent jurisdiction for imposition of one or more of the following sanctions: - (i) seizure of any gaming apparatus, proceeds, or other property of a licensee connected with the gaming activities engaged in by the licensee; - (ii) collection of any unpaid fees, interest, penalties, and of any civil fines unpaid after thirty (30) calendar days; or
+- 21-1.
+The Gaming Commission shall take any one or a combination of the following actions with respect to any person who violates any provision of this Ordinance: - (a) suspend or revoke any gaming license issued by Gaming Commission; or - (b) bring an action in a court of competent jurisdiction for imposition of one or more of the following sanctions;

-- (iii) execution on any nonexempt property of a violator located within the exterior boundaries of Tribal lands. - § 20 2.
-Civil actions may be brought by the Council pursuant to this Ordinance in any court of competent jurisdiction to enforce the imposition of any and all sanctions provided for under this Ordinance. - § 20 3.
-Before taking any action authorized in § 19 and § 20 1 of this Ordinance, the Council shall use its best efforts to notify the alleged violator, in person or by letter delivered to his/her last known address, of the charges against him/her, and allow the alleged violator an opportunity for a prompt hearing.
-If the alleged violator fails to respond, or cannot be found, the Council may proceed with a hearing notwithstanding, and take such action as it deems appropriate.
-Said notice of the alleged violation shall be served at least three (3) business days prior to the hearing. - § 20 4.
-Every person who applies for a gaming license and accepts such license thereby acknowledges the civil enforcement jurisdiction and authority of the Council under this Ordinance to order an execution on his/her nonexempt property, the suspension or termination of his/her further conduct of gaming activities and the seizure of his/her gaming equipment or proceeds or other property, upon a proper finding of the Council or the court that the person has violated a provision of this Ordinance, despite lack of actual notice, provided that the Council has used its best efforts to notify the person, in person or by letter delivered to his/her last known address.
+- seizure of any gaming apparatus, proceeds, or other property of a licensee connected with the gaming activities engaged in by the licensee; - (ii) collection of any unpaid fees, interest, penalties, and of any civil fines unpaid after thirty (30) calendar days, or - (iii) execution on any nonexempt property of a violator located within the exterior boundaries of Tribal lands. - 21-2.
+Civil actions may be brought by the Gaming Commission pursuant to this Ordinance in any court of competent jurisdiction to enforce the imposition of any and all sanctions provided for under this ordinance. - 21-3.
+Before taking any action authorized in } 19 and } 20-1 of this Ordinance, the Gaming Commission shall use its best efforts to notify the alleged violator, in person or by letter delivered to his/her last known address, of the charges against him/her, and allow the alleged violator an opportunity for a prompt hearing.
+If the alleged violator fails to respond, or cannot be found, the Gaming Commission may proceed with a hearing notwithstanding, and take such action as it deems appropriate.
+Said notice of the alleged violation shall be served at least three (3) business days prior to the hearing. - 21-4.
+Every person who applies for a gaming license and accepts such license thereby acknowledges the civil enforcement jurisdiction and authority of the Gaming Commission under this Ordinance to order an execution on his/her further conduct of gaming activities and the seizure of his/her gaming equipment or proceeds or other property, upon a proper finding of the Gaming Commission or the court that the person has violated a provision of this Ordinance, despite lack of actual notice, provided that the Gaming Commission has used its best efforts to notify the person, in person or by letter delivered to his/her last known address.

-SECTION 21 - HEARINGS AND APPEALS
+SECTION 22 - HEARINGS AND APPEALS